 Social Media Channels

-The Association's Twitter and Facebook accounts provide up-to-the-minute information on State House activity and share good news stories about cities and towns.
+The Association's Twitter, Facebook and Instagram accounts provide up-to-the-minute information on State House activity and share good news stories about cities and towns.
 A regular schedule of social media posts highlighting Uptown stories increases traffic to the online version of the monthly newsletter and to the Association's website.
 Staff Contact: Meredith Houck

 Several successful publication partnerships spotlight ways strong cities underpin the state's economic development success.

-The Association partners with Columbia Business Monthly by providing a quarterly column highlighting business-friendly practices in the Midlands.
+The Association partners with Columbia and Greenville Business Monthly magazines by providing a biannual column highlighting business-friendly practices in cities and towns.
 The partnership with SC Biz magazine to publish the Association's biannual Cities Mean Business magazine highlights how city amenities, initiatives and services improve residents' quality of life, which helps attract investment.

-Through these partnerships, the value of cities to the state's economic health reaches a wide audience of decision makers.
+Through these partnerships, the value of cities to the state's economic health reaches a wide audience of business leaders and state policy makers.
 Staff Contact: Reba Campbell

 City Connect Blog